Treatment Support Programme

 - Reduce chances of cancer recurrence or progression.

-*This online support is not suitable for people who completed their treatment over three months ago.
+*These sessions are not suitable for people who completed their treatment over three months ago.

-This four-week programme explores:
+The January programme explores:

 You can do all four sessions consecutively or individually at your own pace.

 After registering, you will receive a confirmation email from Zoom containing information about how to join the session.

 For the comfort and safety of everyone joining our online groups we have a few room rules we ask everyone to observe.

 - Try and arrive on time for the start of the session if you can, if you do join late please mute yourself on entry to avoid disturbing others.